-The office is closed in observance of the following holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and the Friday following, and Christmas Day.
+The office is closed in observance of the following holidays: New Year's Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Veteran's Day, Thanksgiving Day and the Friday following, and Christmas Day.
 If the holiday falls on a weekend it will be closed on the nationally recognized day.